 Managing Credit Risk in Corporate Treasury

 Credit risk management is another critical aspect of treasury risk management.
-This risk arises when a counterparty, such as a customer, supplier, or financial institution, fails to meet their obligations, leading to financial losses for the business.
+This risk arises when a counterparty, such as a customer, supplier, or financial institution, fails to meet its obligations, resulting in financial losses for the business.
 Companies must assess the creditworthiness of their counterparts before entering into financial transactions or contracts.

 How to manage credit risk: